-Pacific Blue Cross

-PO Box 7000

-Vancouver, BC V6B 4E1

-(phone 604-419-2000 or 1-877-722-2583)
+Pacific Blue Cross PO Box 7000 Vancouver, BC V6B 4E1 (phone 604-419-2000 or 1-877-722-4583)

-PBC Member Profile: You can obtain on-line information on your Dental claims, or obtain a Dental claim form, through PBC's Member Profile website at: service.pac.bluecross.ca/member.
+PBC Member Profile: You can obtain online information on your Dental claims through PBC's Member Profile website at: service.pac.bluecross.ca/member.

 If you or your dependents require dental services, visit the dentist of your choice and take your Pacific Blue Cross ID card.
-Discuss the services that will be provided, the cost of those services, and any amounts that you will be required to pay.
-If required, ask your dentist to obtain preapproval from Pacific Blue Cross prior to beginning treatment.
+Discuss the services that will be provided, the cost of those services, and any amounts that are not covered by this benefit and that you will be required to pay.
+If required, ask your dentist to obtain pre-approval from Pacific Blue Cross prior to beginning treatment.
 When your dentist has completed the treatment, payment may be obtained by either of the following methods:

-1. Your dentist can submit a claim to Pacific Blue Cross on your behalf for amounts up to the levels specified in your Dental benefit.
-Pacific Blue Cross will then pay accepted claims directly
+Your dentist can submit a claim to Pacific Blue Cross on your behalf for amounts up to the levels specified in your Dental Benefit.
+Pacific Blue Cross will then pay accepted claims directly to your dentist.
+If the services are covered at a level below 100%, you must pay the balance to your dentist, or

-- to your dentist.
-If the services are covered at a level below 100% of the claim, you must pay the balance to your dentist, or - 2.
-You can pay the dentist and then submit your own claim to Pacific Blue Cross up to the levels specified in your Dental benefit.
+2. You can pay the dentist and then submit your own claim to Pacific Blue Cross up to the levels specified in your Dental Benefit.
 Pacific Blue Cross will then send a cheque to your home address, or via direct deposit if you have selected that option.
 For information on how to submit your own claim, contact Pacific Blue Cross.

-You can submit monthly orthodontic claims electronically through PBC's Member Profile website at: service.pac.bluecross.ca/member.
+You can submit monthly orthodontic claims electronically through PBC's Member Profile website at:

+service.pac.bluecross.ca/member.
 Keep the original receipts for your records.